If you organise first aid training for an organisation or your own business, you might have heard of something called “blended training”.

 With blended training, each team member can do the online component, typically 2 hours or so, in their own workspace or even at home, according to their own schedule.
 Then they join their workmates for a short 1 or 2 hour in person session either on-site or off-site where they all demonstrate their ability to apply what they have learnt under the supervision of a professional trainer.

 This opens up massive flexibility with regards to work rosters and scheduling meaning that you can more easily manage your staff and teams to get or keep them compliant with their first aid and CPR training requirements.
 Not having to have everyone “take time off” at the same time to do their training takes considerable burden off those in charge of managing staff.
-Given the Covid-related staff shortages still happening this will come as welcome relief.
+If your organisation is experiencing staff shortages this will come as welcome relief.

 To discuss how your team could benefit from “blended training” for First Aid and CPR, please contact Katrina at Results First Aid on 1300 661 065.
 She will organise everything for you to make it as easy as possible for your staff and teams to get the training they need in the most convenient way for you.
 Or enquire or book via our website at https://www.resultsfirstaid.com/book